-Strength Training Manual represents my ongoing pursuit of understanding both strength training and training theory in general, by providing an overview of the conflicting opinions, but also giving practical, heuristic solutions to common problems and their reconciliation.
-The framework for such an approach is the Agile Periodization, which approaches planning from an uncertainty perspective, iterations, and experimentation while providing satisfying and robust solutions.
+Strength Training Manual represents my ongoing pursuit of understanding both strength training and training theory in general by providing an overview of the conflicting opinions but also giving practical, heuristic solutions to common problems and their reconciliation.
+The framework for such an approach is Agile Periodization, which approaches planning from an uncertainty perspective, iterations, and experimentation while providing satisfying and robust solutions.

 Besides being very rich in theory, Strength Training Manual is also rich in “forum for action” solutions, including reference tables, useful heuristics, and more than 1,900 set and rep schemes provided and analyzed.
 It also provides the best practices from other experts tinkering in this field.